Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 Let's consider the excel file to fix blank values is "file.xlsx".
 The first row is the header.
 Data starts at the second row which is the default case.

-Create a basic script and save it let's say with this name: "script.lxrw"
+Create a basic script as a text file and save it let's say with this name: "script.lxrw"

 The file name extension is free.